mixxxdj/manual/source/hardware/controllers/gemini_g4v.rst

 ================ ===========================================================================
 Pad                Function
 ================ ===========================================================================
-:hwlabel:`pad 1` Sets the loop in point.
+pad 1             Sets the loop in point.

-:hwlabel:`pad 2` Sets the loop out point.
+pad 2             Sets the loop out point.

-:hwlabel:`pad 3` Enables and disables the loop once the in and out points are set.
+pad 3             Enables and disables the loop once the in and out points are set.

-:hwlabel:`pad 5` Doubles the length of the loop.
+pad 5             Doubles the length of the loop.

-:hwlabel:`pad 6` Halves the length of the loop.
+pad 6             Halves the length of the loop.

-:hwlabel:`pad 7` Moves the loop 1 beat backward.
+pad 7             Moves the loop 1 beat backward.

-:hwlabel:`pad 8` Moves the loop 1 beat forward.
+pad 8             Moves the loop 1 beat forward.
 ================ ===========================================================================

 Beat Jump Mode